“Jávea is sublime, immense, the best I know how to paint. It surpasses everything.”

 5. One of Spain’s most pleasant climates

-Jávea’s official website for tourism (xabia.org) makes a bold claim: having the world’s second best microclimate.
+Jávea’s official website for tourism (xabia.org) makes a bold claim: having the world’s second-best microclimate.
 This achievement stems from a UNESCO report in the 1990s that evaluated unique factors in Jávea’s weather.
-For example, Jávea is one of Spain’s most northern regions to enjoy an annual median temperature of 20-22.5°C.
+For example, Jávea is one of Spain’s most northern regions enjoying an annual median temperature of 20-22.5°C.